Monday, January 13, 2020

 (UPDATE 01-31-2020)

-We're always on the look out for a good American restaurant in our host province of Cordoba.
-But we don't go out as often as we'd like.
-So sometimes, we rely on our Argentine friends to tell us about a new restaurant in the area.
+We're always on the lookout for a good American restaurant here in our host province of Córdoba, though we don't go out as often as we'd like.
+So, we often rely on our Argentine friends to tell us about new places to try.

-A few weeks ago, our friend Franco and his mom took my husband to Tucson Steak House & Bar in Felix Olmedo 2018, Rogelio Martinez.
-The name of the restaurant was a dead giveaway.
-It was an American restaurant.
-It had to be because Tucson's in Arizona.
-But would they have actual American food?
+A few weeks ago, a passing acquaintance took my husband to Tucson Steak House & Bar, located at Felix Olmedo 2018, Rogelio Martinez.
+The name alone was a dead giveaway—it had to be an American restaurant, especially since Tucson is in Arizona.
+But the real question was, would they have actual American food?

-Luckily for us, they did.
-My hubby loved the food so much that he brought some home for me to try that night.
-And I couldn't believe it!
-Right in front of me were barbecue ribs, roasted potatoes with cheese, chives and bacon bits, and mashed potatoes with cole slaw!
+Thankfully, they did!
+My husband loved it so much that he brought some home for me to try that night.
+And let me tell you, I couldn't believe it!
+Right in front of me were barbecue ribs, roasted potatoes with cheese, chives, and bacon bits, and mashed potatoes with cole slaw!

 Barbecue ribs from Tucson Steak House & Bar in Cordoba, Argentina